DrewDrabek/enterprise-application/README.md

     Given a manager is logged into the system

-    When the manager navigates to the "Active Tickets" page
+    When the manager navigates to the "Tickets" page

-    Then a list of all currently open tickets is displayed, showing relevant information such as ticket ID, title, priority, assigned employee (if applicable), and current status.
+    Then a list of all currently open tickets is displayed, showing relevant information such as ticket ID, title, priority, and current status.

     Given a manager is logged into the system and there are no active tickets.